Kurmich/HiddenMarkovModels/README.md

 `java HiddenMarkovModel "learn"`

-Outputs will be provided in the terminal, if necessary you will be asked for an input.
-See corresponding parts of the report for more details.
+Outputs will be shown on the terminal, if necessary you will be asked for an input.
 ---

 # Detailed explanations

 * **Problem 1**

-This part takes observation sequence and model parameters as input from testdata.txt and model.txt files, and then computes the probability of the observation sequence given the model, since for long observation sequence it is common to get underflows, I have implemented forward procedure using scaling which is described in page 272 of Rabiners paper.
+Observation sequence and model parameters are taken as an input from testdata.txt and model.txt files respectively.
+Then, the probability of the observation sequence given the model is computed.
+Since it is common to get underflows for long observation sequences, I implemented forward procedure using scaling which is described on page 272 of Rabiners paper.
-For an observation sequence: 0 1 1 0 1 0 ,  the following outputs are printed:
+For the observation sequence: 0 1 1 0 1 0, following outputs are printed:

 Probability: 0.001484296712034913
 Log probability(natural logarithm): -6.512814213498095